-Just months after Samuel's birth in 1892, his father Alfred, a blacksmith by trade, left his wife and two children to go to Montana and South Dakota U.S.A, not returning until June 1899.
+Just months after Samuel's birth in 1892, his father Alfred, a blacksmith by trade, left his wife and two children to go to Montana and South Dakota U.S.A., not returning until June 1899.
 In 1901 the family, now with three children were living at Rillaton, Linkinhorne, but by 1910 Alfred had once again left for North America, leaving Mary, in 1911, with six of her seven children living at Wooda Bridge, Samuel being employed as a general labourer.
 On 28th March 1912 Samuel, also left, sailing on Cunards's 'Ascania' from Southampton to Portland, Oregon, being recorded on the passenger list as a farmer, however by 1914 on his enlistment papers he gives his trade as a blacksmith.

-While on service in France in 1915 Samuel spent a month being treated for influenza before being returned to duty, and in September 1916 received a gunshot wound to the face resulting in being transferred to Britain for several months of treatment.
+While on service in France in 1915 Samuel spent a month being treated for influenza before being returned to duty, the following year in September 1916 he received a gunshot wound to the face resulting in being transferred to Britain for several months of treatment.
 On 31st January 1917, after being released from the Canadian Casualty Assembly Centre, he was re-assigned to the 9th Reserve Battalion, at Bramshott Camp, Hampshire, whose purpose was to help fulfil the ever growing requirement for lumber at the front.
-Nine days after being admitted to hospital with influenza for the second time he died, just three weeks after the Armistice.
+While with them he once again fell ill with influenza, and nine days after being admitted to hospital he died, just three weeks after the Armistice, one of the estimated fifty million worldwide who had succumbed to Spanish Flu.